adolfojmnz/littlelemon-API/README.md

 **littlelemon app**

-This app contains the models definition to create the entity relationships required by *api* app.
+This app contains the models definition to create the entities relationships required by *api* app.

 **api app**

 This app contains the URLs dispatchers (routers), serializers, and the views for every endpoint of the API.
 Additionally, it contains helpers (mixins) that are inherited by the class-based views.

 **config dir**

-This directory contains the configuration files of the project, such as the [settings.py](http://settings.py) file and the [urls.py](http://urls.py) file which contains the main URL dispatchers of the the project.
+This directory contains the configuration files of the project, such as the `settings.py` file and the `urls.py` file which contains the main URL dispatchers of the the project.

 ## Installation